Winter 2014 and Spring 2014 quarters

 Spring quarter we will focus on present-day China.
 We will examine China's current image as a dynamic economic powerhouse and “global factory” and as an enigmatic political player internationally.
 We will also look at its internal, problematic quests for domestic harmony, a well-functioning legal system and a truly civil society.

 In both quarters, we will meet in seminar, workshop and lecture settings.
 Weekly readings from books, popular media (newspapers, magazines) and academic journal articles should be expected for seminar and workshop.
 A peer-review approach will be taken in a Writing and Research Workshop to complement individual or small-group efforts on their research projects.
-Regular meetings for tai chi are also highly likely, alternating with film and documentary viewings to build a closer familiarity with Chinese culture and society.
+Regular film and documentary viewings will build a closer familiarity with Chinese culture and society.
 Finally, in spring quarter, students will make an individual presentation on a book they have read and critically reviewed on their own.
 Another student completing the same reading will provide feedback on the presentation based on their reading of the book.
 This should expand the range of perspectives covered beyond the readings assigned to the entire class.

 Separate enrollment in Chinese language courses is strongly encouraged as a complement to this program.
 This program would also serve as good preparation for students who plan to travel to China via independent learning contracts or subsequent study abroad programs.